metashell/metashell/docs/manual/embedding.md

 `main.cpp:35:16`.
 There is a special file called `<stdin>` which can appear in this field.
 This is a placeholder for the the code directly entered into the shell.

+`time_taken` is given in seconds as a double. `time_taken_ratio` is also a double and can be generally expected to be in the range `[0-1]`.
+Sometimes it can get out of this range, if there is something wrong with how the compiler reports timings to Metashell.

 * __prompt__ <br />
 <br />